Sources: Southwood Middle School Killer Michael Hernandez Died Of Possible Drug Overdose

 MIAMI (CBSMiami) – The current theory on Michael Hernandez’s death inside the Columbia Correctional Institution is that the 31-year-old died from a possible drug overdose, according to two sources familiar with the matter.

-There were no signs he had been attacked by any other inmates and the prison has video of him collapsing to the ground.READ MORE: COVID In Florida: 3,841 New Cases, 29 Additional Deaths Reported Sunday
+There were no signs he had been attacked by any other inmates and the prison has video of him collapsing to the ground.READ MORE: Three People Found Dead Inside a Home in Southwest Miami-Dade

 He was formally declared dead at a medical center in Lake City near the prison.
 An autopsy will be performed and the FDLE will investigate.